Geospatial Needs Analysis = Right Service In The Right Place

-- Facilitate evidence-based planning decisions for Health Services.
+- Facilitate evidence-based planning decisions for health services.

-- Use Affluence and Deprivation scoring of those areas to identify requirements.
+- Use 'Affluence and Deprivation' scoring to identify requirements by area.

-- Comparing areas to each other based on staff allocations.
+- Compare areas by staff allocations.

 - Sort those areas with least access or provision of staff on a population basis.

-OpenApp identified the available data sets to support the research.
+OpenApp identified various existing data sets available to support the project.
 Custom boundary definitions (ISAs) were determined by historic amalgamation of Electoral Divisions (EDs) and subsequent division of health service boundaries.
-Haase Pratschke Index was applied on a small area basis and built up again to custom boundaries.
+Haase Pratschke Index was applied on a small area basis and built up to custom boundaries.

 - combined population, community need and existing mental health staffing levels.